 We’ve put the in-article ads on two of our blogs during the testing period and it’s been around 2 days.
 We’ve got an overall idea if we can continue with this ad format or not.

-The click-through-rate is 0.4%.
+The click-through rate is 0.4%.
 The average CPC is around $0.24 which is good for www traffic.
 The CPC is a bit on the higher side since the blog is in the ad-tech and affiliate marketing niche.
 With 1162 impressions, we’ve earned around $1.20.
 The active viewable view rate is around 60%.
 So, overall the metrics are fine for this blog and we can go ahead with the setup for in-article ad units.

 However, the CTR for the ad units can be improved and it can be brought to around 1% with the proper placement of the ad units.
 The Ad request RPM is around $1.
 So, if you’re placing 3 in-article native ad units, your page RPM will be around $3.

 Now, let us take a look at another blog.
-It an educational blog with a majority of the traffic coming from India.
+It is an educational blog with a majority of the traffic coming from India.
 The estimated earning of $3.24 is after serving around 25,000 impressions.
 The CTR which is current around 0.44% can be further optimized with the proper placement of the in-article ad unit.
 However, as you can see the CPC and the impression RPM is quite low.

 The in-article CPM rates tend to be in the lower range when compared to the display banners.
 In the adtech blog, we get an average of $0.50 per click with the high click ever recorded was around $32.
 However, on the educational blog, we get an average CPC of around 6 cents.
-So, the in-article ads have a CPM/RPM rate which tends to be around half of what the display ads perform CPC-wise.
+So, the in-article ads have a CPM/RPM rate that tends to be around half of what the display ads perform CPC-wise.

-But, the good thing about in-article ads is that it can actually help you increase the overall ad revenue.
-A good mix of banner and in-article ad can bring in additional revenue to your blog or website.
+But, the good thing about in-article ads is that they can actually help you increase the overall ad revenue.
+A good mix of banner and in-article ads can bring in additional revenue to your blog or website.
 So, if you haven’t started with in-article ad units, I would recommend you get started with them asap and see a 30% increase in your overall revenue.
-Also, you can keep testing the color combinations and the font styles to blend it with your site’s content, which will help you additionally monetize your site.
+Also, you can keep testing the color combinations and the font styles to blend them with your site’s content, which will help you additionally monetize your site.
 Looking forward to hearing your success story with in-article ad units!